-This picture can be viewed from the perspective of graph theory where the nodes are the coefficients $c_i$ and the $\mathsfbi{A}$ matrix is related to the adjacency matrix.
-To compare analogous concepts in graph theory, we will denote the adjacency matrix with the same symbol $\mathsfbi{A}$.
-In graph theory, an \textit{adjacency matrix} $\mathsfbi{A}$ is a square matrix used to represent a finite graph \citep{west2001introduction}.
-The elements of the matrix $\mathsfbi{A}$, denoted $A_{ij}$, describe the connections between nodes (or vertices) of the graph.
+This picture can be viewed from the perspective of graph theory where the nodes are the coefficients $c_i$ and the $\mathbf{A}$ matrix is related to the adjacency matrix.
+To compare analogous concepts in graph theory, we will denote the adjacency matrix with the same symbol $\mathbf{A}$.
+In graph theory, an \textit{adjacency matrix} $\mathbf{A}$ is a square matrix used to represent a finite graph \citep{west2001introduction}.
+The elements of the matrix $\mathbf{A}$, denoted $A_{ij}$, describe the connections between nodes (or vertices) of the graph.
 Specifically, $A_{ij} = 1$ if there is a direct edge from node $i$ to node $j$, and $A_{ij} = 0$ otherwise.
 The adjacency matrix is symmetric for an undirected graph, meaning $A_{ij} = A_{ji}$ for all $i,j$.
 In the case of directed graphs, the matrix is generally asymmetric, with $A_{ij} = 1$ only if there is a directed edge from $i$ to $j$.

 The concept of \textit{transitive closure} (first introduced in relational mathematics and set theory \citep{tarski1941calculus}) of a graph is closely related to the adjacency matrix.
 The transitive closure of a graph captures not only the direct connections between nodes but also the indirect connections that can be reached through a sequence of edges.